MrKedrok/PredicaTask/README.md

    d.
 It should be feasible to select a specific currency and the time period for which the data is displayed
    e.
 Creativity is very welcome
    Please send the resulting files with the code (complete Visual Studio project).

+#comment
+did not start.
+Today i do not have time to finish it.
+I spend to much time toconfigure local einvaroment.